mrsmaoui/FibrilMutant/README.md

 	This command executes 20*n runs, given that your protein contains n residues (amino acids).
 It will perform 19 separate single point mutations for each residue position.
 This call explores the mutation landscape of your entire protein.
-	This call will return three tables:
+	This call will return four tables:
-		1. A table outlining the Coulomb, LJ, and Solvation energies of all your mutations.
+		* A table outlining the Coulomb, LJ, and Solvation energies of all your mutations.
-		1. A table outlining the potential of each residue in destabilizing your protein.
+		* A table outlining the potential of each residue in destabilizing your protein.
-		1. A table outlining the weakest and most susceptible residues that can be used to destabilize your protein.
+		* A table outlining the weakest and most susceptible residues that can be used to destabilize your protein.
-		1. A table with amino acid positons (x-axis), and mutants (y-axis) and the protein energy caused by the mutants on each position.
+		* A table with amino acid positons (x-axis), and mutants (y-axis) and the protein energy caused by the mutants on each position.